civol/HDLRuby/README.md

 <a name="types"></a>

 Signals and expressions have a data type which describes the kind of value they represent.
-In HDLRuby::High, the data types basically represent bits vectors associated with the way they should be interpreted, i.e., as bit strings, unsigned values, signed values, or hierarchical content and the position of the fixed pointed if relevant.
+In HDLRuby::High, the data types basically represent bit vectors associated with the way they should be interpreted, i.e., as bit strings, unsigned values, signed values, or hierarchical content, and so on.

 #### Type construction

-There are three basic types: `bit`, `signed`, `unsigned`, that represent respectively 1-bit bit string, 1-bit unsigned value and 1-bit signed value.
+There are three basic types, `bit`, `signed`, `unsigned`, that represent respectively 1-bit bit string, 1-bit unsigned value and 1-bit signed value.

 The other types are built from them using one of the two type operators.

-__The vector operator__ `[]` allow to make types representing vector of other types.
-A vector of identical types is declared as follows:
+__The vector operator__ `[]` allows to make types representing vectors of single or multiple other types.
+A vector of values of identical types is declared as follows:

 ```ruby
 <type>[<range>]
 ```

-The `range` of a vector type indicates the position of the starting and ending bits relatively to the radix point.
+The `<range>` of a vector type indicates the position of the starting and ending bits relatively to the radix point.
 If the position of starting bit is on the left side of the range, the vector is big endian, otherwise it is little endian.
 Negative positions are also possible and indicate positions bellow the